Blake K. Simpson, J.D.

 Lincoln, NE 68510

-SCC students and employees are responsible for ensuring that the College remains an institution where all people can enjoy the benefits of the College’s educational activities free from sexual misconduct.
+SSCC students and employees are responsible for ensuring that the College remains an institution where all people can enjoy the benefits of the College’s educational activities free from sexual harassment.
 All members of the SCC community, including guests and visitors, are expected to conduct themselves in a manner that ensures a safe environment for all.

 Pursuant to Title IX of the Education Amendments of 1972,